elewa-academy/Fundamentals/docs_src/4-clean-calc/README.md

-# Cleancalc
+# Clean Calc

-This project is designed to illustrate one of, if not __the most__, fundamental principle of software designs:
+This project is designed to illustrate one of, if not __the most__, fundamental principle of software design:

 > SEPARATION OF CONCERNS